-In preparing the financial statements, the Directors have:
+In preparing the financial statements for the year ended 30 June 2023, the Directors have considered:

-- i. adopted appropriate accounting policies and applied them consistently; - ii. made judgements and estimates that are prudent and reasonable; - iii. ensured applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - iv. applied the going concern basis.
+- i.
+The adoption of appropriate accounting policies and applied them consistently; - ii.
+Reasonable and prudent judgements and estimates were made; - iii.
+Applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - iv.
+The financial statements are prepared on a going concerns basis.